 FaceTime Audio is The Best Feature in iOS 7

 After 12 days of using iOS 7 on my iPhone 5, I can proudly declare that FaceTime Audio is the best new feature in iOS 7.
-At least it is my favorite one.

 Integration, Integration, Integration

-Now I use FaceTime Audio everyday, and I don’t understand why Apple didn’t introduce it alongside video calling when it originally released FaceTime.
+Now I use FaceTime Audio every day, and I don’t understand why Apple didn’t introduce it alongside video calling when it originally released FaceTime.
 Maybe there were some troubles with cellular carriers, maybe something else, but after using it for just 12 days, I cannot imagine my iPhone without this great feature.

 Great voice quality

-FaceTime was a good services before, but sometimes it was difficult to use.
+FaceTime was an excellent service before, but sometimes it was difficult to use.
 For example, I had troubles using it if I had a weak internet connection.
 I couldn’t hear the person I was calling to because it couldn’t handle the voice and video at the same time.

-Before, when I was making an expensive international call, I had to think about time I spend talking on the phone, but there is no need to do that anymore.
+Before, when I was making an expensive international call, I had to think about the time I spend talking on the phone, but there is no need to do that anymore.
 FaceTime Audio makes international calls no different to regular local calls.

-I know that I will still need to make regular international calls sometimes, because not everybody have an iOS device, but since the majority of people who I have to be in contact with are already using iPhones and iPads, FaceTime will be enough for the most of the time.
+I know that I have to make regular international calls sometimes because not everybody has an iOS device, but since the majority of people whom I have to be in contact with are already using iPhones and iPads, FaceTime is enough for the most of the time.

-FaceTime Audio is not perfect and it certainly needs improvements, but it is as close to perfect as it gets these days.
+FaceTime Audio is not perfect, and it certainly needs improvements, but it is as close to perfect as it gets these days.
 The following is how I think Apple can make FaceTime even better.

-Follow iMessage's example and make FaceTime Audio default way to make calls
+Make FaceTime Audio default way to make calls

 FaceTime Audio is a little bit different.
-In order to make a voice call using FaceTime, you have to click on the FaceTime Audio (or video) button.
-If you don’t do that and just click on the phone number, it will make a regular call over the cell network even if the person you call to uses iPhone.
+To make a voice call using FaceTime, you have to click on the FaceTime Audio (or video) button.
+If you don’t do that and click on the phone number, it makes a regular call over the cell network even if the person you call to uses iPhone.

 Easier switching between video and audio calling

+I hope Apple makes switching between video calls and audio-only calls easier because now it is limited.
 Now you can switch from voice calls to video calls, but it is impossible to do the opposite.
-I hope that in the future updates Apple will address this limitation.
+I hope that with the future updates Apple addresses this limitation.

 Support other platforms

-If I remember correctly, Steve Jobs himself said that Apple will open FaceTime protocol, so other VoIP clients would be able to make and receive FaceTime calls.
+If I remember correctly, Steve Jobs himself said that Apple would open FaceTime protocol, so other VoIP clients would be able to make and receive FaceTime calls.
 It never happened.
 FaceTime stayed as an iOS and Mac OS X only service.